-- 4.3 (1) A recognized clearing agency must designate a chief risk officer and a chief compliance officer, who must report directly to the board of directors or, if determined by the board of directors, to the chief executive officer of the clearing agency. - (2) The chief risk officer must - (a) have full responsibility and authority to maintain, implement and enforce the risk management framework established by the clearing agency, - (b) make recommendations to the clearing agency's board of directors regarding the clearing agency's risk management framework, - (c) monitor the effectiveness of the clearing agency's risk management framework, and - (d) report to the clearing agency's board of directors on a timely basis upon becoming aware of any significant deficiency with the risk management framework. - (3) The chief compliance officer must - (a) establish, implement, maintain and enforce written policies and procedures to identify and resolve conflicts of interest and ensure that the clearing agency complies with securities legislation, - (b) monitor compliance with the policies and procedures described in paragraph (a), - (c) report to the board of directors of the clearing agency as soon as practicable upon becoming aware of any circumstance indicating that the clearing agency, or any individual acting on its behalf, is not in compliance with securities legislation and one or more of the following apply: - (i) the non-compliance creates a risk of harm to a participant,
+- 4.3 (1) A recognized clearing agency must designate a chief risk officer and a chief compliance officer, who must report directly to the board of directors of the clearing agency. - (2) The chief risk officer must - (a) have responsibility and authority to implement, maintain and enforce the risk management framework established by the clearing agency,

+- (b) make recommendations to the clearing agency's board of directors regarding the clearing agency's risk management framework, - (c) monitor the effectiveness of the clearing agency's risk management framework, and - (d) report to the clearing agency's board of directors on a timely basis upon becoming aware of any significant deficiency with the risk management framework.

+(3) The chief compliance officer must

-- (ii) the non-compliance creates a risk of harm to the broader financial system, - (iii) the non-compliance is part of a pattern of non-compliance, or - (iv) the non-compliance may have an impact on the ability of the clearing agency to carry on business in compliance with securities legislation, - (d) prepare and certify an annual report assessing compliance by the clearing agency, and individuals acting on its behalf, with securities legislation and submit the report to the board of directors, - (e) report to the clearing agency's board of directors as soon as practicable upon becoming aware of a conflict of interest that creates a risk of harm to a participant or to the capital markets, and - (f) concurrently with submitting a report under paragraphs (c), (d) or (e), file a copy of such report with the securities regulatory authority.
+- (a) establish, implement, maintain and enforce written policies and procedures to identify and resolve conflicts of interest and ensure that the clearing agency complies with securities legislation, - (b) monitor compliance with the policies and procedures described in paragraph (a), - (c) report to the board of directors of the clearing agency as soon as practicable upon becoming aware of any circumstance indicating that the clearing agency, or any individual acting on its behalf, is not in compliance with securities legislation and one or more of the following apply: - (i) the non-compliance creates a risk of harm to a participant; - (ii) the non-compliance creates a risk of harm to the broader financial system; - (iii) the non-compliance is part of a pattern of non-compliance; - (iv) the non-compliance may have an impact on the ability of the clearing agency to carry on business in compliance with securities legislation, - (d) prepare and certify an annual report assessing compliance by the clearing agency, and individuals acting on its behalf, with securities legislation and submit the report to the board of directors, - (e) report to the clearing agency's board of directors as soon as practicable upon becoming aware of a conflict of interest that creates a risk of harm to a participant or to the capital markets, and - (f) concurrently with submitting a report under paragraphs (c), (d) or (e), file a copy of the report with the securities regulatory authority.